More about Daniel Chester French

 Here is what Wikipedia says about Daniel Chester French

-America, one of the Four Continents at The Alexander Hamilton Custom House, Bowling Green, New York City
+America, one of the Four Continents at the Alexander Hamilton Custom House in New York City

-Daniel Chester French (April 20, 1850 – October 7, 1931) was an American sculptor of the late nineteenth and early twentieth centuries.
-He is best known for his 1874 sculpture The Minute Man in Concord, Massachusetts, and his 1920 monumental statue of Abraham Lincoln in the Lincoln Memorial in Washington, D.C.
+Daniel Chester French (April 20, 1850 – October 7, 1931) was an American sculptor in the late 19th and early 20th centuries.
+His works include The Minute Man, an 1874 statue in Concord, Massachusetts, and his 1920 monumental statue of Abraham Lincoln at the Lincoln Memorial in Washington, D.C.

 Check out the full Wikipedia article about Daniel Chester French